EliAndrewC/l7r/setting/budgets.md

 The two paths apply different implicit deflators because their starting points are different.
 Path A's 284.4 jin/mu is an early-20th-century figure already close to premodern productivity (the Green Revolution had not yet transformed Chinese yields when this measurement was made), so only milling loss needs to be applied to convert harvested rough rice into consumable polished rice.
 Path B's 4 tons/hectare is a modern post-Green-Revolution figure, so it requires a much larger deflation to bring it back to historically realistic premodern yields, but no separate milling adjustment - the resulting figure is already in unmilled-koku terms, matching the *kokudaka* convention used throughout these notes.

 The two paths land on ~3,000 to ~3,050 koku per square mile.
 The agreement is approximate rather than exact - the two endpoints are not on quite the same basis (Path A lands at ~3,040 koku of *consumable, polished* rice, while Path B lands at ~3,000 in the *unmilled* kokudaka terms used everywhere else in these notes) - but that is precisely the value of running two independent derivations: starting from different real-world measurements and different conversion routes, they both land in the low thousands once each is reduced to realistic premodern terms - good reassurance that the Rokugani rice estimate is the right general magnitude rather than an artifact of one chain of assumptions.
 Downstream calculations use the round-number ~3,000.
 That is the more conservative anchor of the two, which suits an empire-wide average; it is also the figure that comes from Path B, whose starting point is a *modern* (post-Green-Revolution) yield - an industrial-era measurement, though of a still largely pre-industrial farming region - that has to be deflated heavily to reach premodern conditions, so leaning on its lower result while noting that the milling-adjusted Path A figure sits just above it (rather than far away) is the cautious reading.
-In absolute terms 3,000 is on the LOW side of premodern East Asian rice productivity (Tokugawa Japanese paddies averaged ~4,500-5,500 koku/sq mi, southern Chinese Yangtze-delta paddies could exceed 5,500 koku/sq mi at the Song-Ming peak), which is appropriate for an empire-wide average that includes Rokugan's many marginal-quality paddies in northern, mountain, and frontier regions alongside its prime southern rice country.
+In absolute terms 3,000 sits at the low end of premodern East Asian rice productivity, but the comparison depends on whether one means assessed or actual yield.
+It is actually close to Tokugawa Japan's *assessed* prime-paddy grades (~1.1-1.5 koku/tan, or ~2,900-3,900 koku/sq mi); it reads as "low" mainly against *actual* harvests, since good Tokugawa paddies yielded ~4,500-5,500 koku/sq mi in practice (well above their assessment) and southern Chinese Yangtze-delta paddies could exceed 5,500 koku/sq mi at the Song-Ming peak.
+A deliberately conservative empire-wide average like 3,000 is appropriate because it folds in Rokugan's many marginal-quality paddies in northern, mountain, and frontier regions alongside its prime southern rice country.

 #### Historical Household-Size Guidelines